pombredanne/logstack/README.md

-stacklog: Augments your stacktraces and logging by adding context
+logstack: Augments your stacktraces and logging by adding context

 # Introduction